minawoien/SecurityInNetworks/assignment2/README.md

 The folder "templates" contains two html-files for view the data in the web-browser.

 ### To run the program
-Open one terminal for Alice and one for Bob
+Make sure to be in the "part2" folder and open one terminal for Alice and one for Bob

 In one terminal: